AppAndFlow/react-native-magic-scroll/README.md

 ## Tips

-We encourage you to wrap our TextInput with your custom one.
+It's a great idea to wrap our MagicScroll.TextInput within your own for re-usability!

 Here's an example